OGGM/oggm/docs/mass-balance.rst

 Solid precipitation is computed out of the total precipitation.
-The fraction of solid precipitation is based on the monthly mean temperature: all solid below ``temp_all_solid`` (default: 0°C) all liquid above ``temp_all_liq`` (default: 2°C), linear chancing in between.
+The fraction of solid precipitation is based on the monthly mean temperature: all solid below ``temp_all_solid`` (default: 0°C) all liquid above ``temp_all_liq`` (default: 2°C), linear change in between.

 The parameter :math:`\mu ^{*}` indicates the temperature sensitivity of the glacier, and it needs to be calibrated. :math:`\epsilon` is a residual, to be